 The better we feel about ourselves, the better our sex drive and performance will be.
 The worse we feel about ourselves, the thought of sex and pleasure gets buried in the quagmire of negative thoughts and feelings that consume us.
 Sex is often the last place that some will seek when depression is prevalent.

-Sex and the feeling of connection and intimacy with another is a natural stimulant that will affect mood; having sex releases certain hormones and endorphin’s in the body such as serotonin that lead to the post-coital ‘feel good’ emotion.
+Sex and the feeling of connection and intimacy with another is a natural stimulant that will affect mood; having sex releases certain hormones and endorphin’s in the body such as serotonin that leads to the post-coital ‘feel good’ emotion.
 Intimacy with a partner can also open communication and lead to a connection that someone who is suffering from depression might be looking for.
 Orgasm, in both men and women, releases oxytocin, which can lead to feelings of happiness.
 Oxytocin is also known to limit anxiety and fear.
 Sex is also a well-known stress reliever; having sex can make you feel more relaxed.

 The Dilemma, what comes first, the chicken or the egg?